 Counselling – finding solutions to your problems, ways of coping with university, or just a safe place to talk.

 Disability Support – If you have a medical condition, mobility, visual or hearing impairment, mental health support needs or you have an autism spectrum condition, the Inclusion team are here to provide extra support during your time at Edge Hill.
-Contact them on firstname.lastname@example.org or visit ehu.ac.uk/inclusion for more information.
-If you have a specific learning difficulty (e.g. Dyslexia, Dyspraxia, ADD/ADHD), please contact the Learning Services SpLD team email@example.com or visit edgehill.ac.uk/ls/disability-support to find out more.
+Contact them on [email protected] or visit their website.
+If you have a specific learning difficulty (e.g. Dyslexia, Dyspraxia, ADD/ADHD), please contact the Learning Services SpLD team [email protected] or visit their website.

 Inclusion – individually tailored support for student with disabilities, autistic spectrum conditions and physical or sensory impairments.

 Wellbeing and Counselling – support for issues that affect your wellbeing such as anxiety, stress, low mood or feeling overwhelmed, as well as access to GP and counselling services.
-Find out more on the website here.
+Find out more on the website.